 A. If you need to defer your decision for some reason, you can make a flagging agreement.
 This prevents the fund’s trustee from taking any kind of payment away from the fund until the flag is lifted.

 Q. What if I can’t reach an agreement with my former partner on the value of our superannuation?

 A. The court will decide on the value of your superannuation if you can’t reach an agreement with your former partner.

 Speak to One of Queensland’s Largest Family Law Firms

 Superannuation laws are confusing.
-Trying to split your super without the help of a lawyer can make your relationship breakdown even more taxing.
-We have the skills and knowledge to guide you through the process of splitting your assets.
+Trying to split your super without the help of an experienced divorce lawyer can make your relationship breakdown even more taxing and emotionally draining.
+Our family lawyers have the skills and knowledge to guide you through the process of splitting your assets.